lugamecooper/snake/README.md

-#a litle game of snake
+just a litle game of snake